-We also keep our household binder in the desk (although I’ve recently relocated it to the back of the action file in order to free up this desk drawer for electronics cords).
 The binder contains all of our handy reference papers.
-You can read more about the specifics of what we keep in the binder here.
+You can read more about the specifics of what we keep in the household reference binder here.

 When it’s time to grab a take-out menu or locate a gift card, we open the cupboard above the desk to retrieve them (I use these awesome pantry pockets to keep them organized):